-Research and development expenses are incurred in support of internal development programs or as part of the Company's joint development agreement with GLOBALFOUNDRIES and joint collaboration agreement with Silterra Malaysia Sdn.
-Bhd. (see Note 10).
-Research and development expenses include personnel-related costs (including stockbased compensation), circuit design costs, purchases of materials and laboratory supplies, fabrication and packaging of experimental integrated circuit products, depreciation of research and development related capital equipment and overhead and are expensed as incurred.
+Research and development expenses are incurred in support of internal development programs or as part of the Company's joint development agreement with GLOBALFOUNDRIES (see Note 10).
+Research and development expenses include personnel-related costs (including stock-based compensation), circuit design costs, purchases of materials and laboratory supplies, fabrication and packaging of experimental integrated circuit products, depreciation of research and development related capital equipment and overhead and are expensed as incurred.